How does therapy work?

-You are a multi-faceted and complex individual, much more even than the accumulation of your experiences, thoughts, feelings, hopes and ideas about yourself and the world around you.
+You are a multi-faceted and complex individual, much more than merely the sum of your experiences, thoughts, feelings, and ideas about yourself and the world.

-In psychotherapy you will tune into many parts of yourself and listen, together with your therapist, to a few of the key stories you've been telling yourself about you without even realising.
+In psychotherapy, you will tune into many parts of yourself and listen, together with your therapist, to a few of the key narratives you've been telling yourself about you without even realising.

-When you discover fresh things about yourself and find ways of sharing these with an attuned, skilful therapist, the experience can be poignant, joyful, and transformative.
+When you discover fresh things about yourself and find ways of sharing these with an attuned, skilful therapist, the experience feels poignant and transformative.

-Exploring your lifeworld in this way helps to decipher and alleviate many enduring symptoms and concerns you're currently be living with enabling you to live your life with a greater sense of freedom, self-compassion, and possibility.
+Exploring your lifeworld in this way helps to decipher and alleviate many enduring symptoms and concerns you're currently living, enabling you to live your life with a greater sense of freedom, self-compassion and possibility.

 Whichever type of therapy you choose, it will be tailored it to fit you and your specific needs.